RudranshKi/SRAM/README.md

-In our case the final Precharge signal OFF time is around 12 nm, so when we set the PC period to 24 nm , the Read delay falls well within margins (i.e - all of them are in negative so in every process corner the values settle before ***Ctrl*** turns off).
+In our case the final Precharge signal ON time is around 12 nm, so when we set the PC period to 24 nm , the Read delay falls well within margins (i.e - all of them are in negative so in every process corner the values settle before ***Ctrl*** turns off).
+And pre charge delay is also within in the PC OFF time.

 ![Process_corner_tp_12n](https://github.com/RudranshKi/SRAM/assets/110120694/04774545-30f1-4779-b71b-c24a28c879a4)
 |:--:|